Kit Carson County License Hearing Guide

 Related Guides

-A DUI arrest in Kit Carson County, Colorado, can be a frightening experience.
-Beyond the criminal charges, you face an immediate threat to your driving privileges.
-It's crucial to understand that there are two separate legal processes at play: the criminal case in court and an administrative action concerning your driver's license handled by the Colorado Department of Revenue, Division of Motor Vehicles (DMV).
-This guide focuses on the administrative side, specifically the license suspension and the Administrative License Revocation (ALR) hearing.
-Time is of the essence!
+Being arrested for DUI in Kit Carson County, Colorado, triggers two separate legal processes: a criminal case in court and an administrative action against your driver's license by the Colorado Department of Revenue, Division of Motor Vehicles (DMV).
+This guide focuses on the administrative process, specifically the potential suspension of your driver's license and how to navigate the Administrative License Revocation (ALR) hearing.
+Understanding this process and acting quickly is crucial to protecting your driving privileges.

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your Colorado driver's license will be automatically suspended.
-There are very few exceptions to this rule, so act quickly.
-The suspension will begin based on whether you submitted to or refused chemical testing (breath or blood).
+What Happens If You Miss the Deadline: If you fail to request a hearing within the 15-day deadline, your driver's license will be automatically suspended.
+There are very limited exceptions to this rule, so it is vital to act quickly.

 Automatic License Suspension